-What does this have to do with yo-yo dieting?
+What does this have to do with emotional eating?

-Your yo-yo’ing is from programming and you can change it!
+Your cycle of guilt and shame is from programming and you can change it!

-For the Yo-Yo Dieter….It may have went something like this…
+For the Emotional Eater….your timeline may have gone something like this…

 Age 0-9: Your subconscious is being programmed.
 I have clients as young as 5 years of age that were put on a diet.
 This led them to a lifetime of weight challenges.
 They wanted to be loyal to their family, so they did what they were told to be a part of the clan and to receive love.
 You can guess, this has NOTHING to do with calories in and calories out, which is what my university teachings along with many doctors and scientists have been focused on.
-Instead, their body yo-yo’d due to lack of learning when to eat when hunger set in and to stop eating when full.
-If you are following a diet at this young age or any age, your usually not listening to your body’s cues but trying to do the program perfectly.
-Or in this case be a ‘good’ girl or boy.
+Instead, their body fluctuated due to a lack of learning when to eat when hunger set in and to stop eating when full.
+If you are following a diet at this young age or any age, you usually do not listen to your body’s cues but try to do the program perfectly.
+Or in this case, be a ‘good’ girl or boy.

 Then 9-12 you begin to realize you are an independent person.
-You want to develop self trust with your food and experiment, but you are now scared and may have developed food insecurity (real thing).
-Whether you were told to eat all the food on your plate or force fed foods that you didn’t like, this created an unstable relationship with food.
-You were trying to learn self regulation but you were swinging back and forth from being too hungry or too full.
-You may have been having blood sugar crashes due to spending long hours in school and ate for energy and most likely didn’t always chose the best foods to replenish your brain’s needs.
+You want to develop self-trust with your food and experiment, but you are now scared and may have developed food insecurity (a real thing).
+Whether you were told to eat all the food on your plate or force-fed foods that you didn’t like, this created an unstable relationship with food.
+You were trying to learn self-regulation but you were swinging back and forth from being too hungry or too full.
+You may have been having blood sugar crashes due to spending long hours in school and eating for energy and most likely didn’t always choose the best foods to replenish your brain’s needs.

 Age 17-25: Now, the next set of crazy hormones flared up, along with insecurities, unsafe relationships and friendships.
 You are now an adult and need to learn how to take care of yourself.
 You may have started cooking for yourself for the first time.
 You bought groceries from a budget that isn’t fit to live on.
 Your groceries were limited to ramen noodles, convenient items and fast food with friends were your staples.
 You are beginning to notice some digestive difficulties but you are young enough yet that they are not debilitating.

 Age 35-44: Now those 30+ pounds will not budge.
 You have thrown out all of your old clothes and you are not excited at all to go buy new ones.
-No matter what new activity you add in or which new fad diet you try, you feel good for awhile until your overextended life and stressful reality kicks in.
+No matter what new activity you add in or which new fad diet you try, you feel good for a while until your overextended life and stressful reality kick in.
 You give up and feel overwhelmed to even start again.